The Solo HVAC Contractor Software Stack ($100–250/mo)

 Implementation Timeline: 1-2 Weeks

 - Day 1: FSM setup.
 Create your Jobber or Housecall Pro account.
-Import your customer list (even a basic CSV with name, phone, and address works).
+Import your customer list (even a basic CSV works).
 Set up your service items with your standard prices.
 Configure payment acceptance.
-Jobber Payments and Housecall Pro Payments both accept cards at 2.9% + $0.30.
-Do not delay go-live waiting for a perfect price book, start with your 10-15 most common services and add more over the first month.
+Do not delay go-live waiting for a perfect pricebook, start with your 10-15 most common services and add more over the first month.

 - Day 2-3: QuickBooks setup.
-Connect your business checking account and business credit card.
-The automated transaction import will pull in your last 90 days of transactions for categorization.
-Connect QBO to your FSM (both Jobber and Housecall Pro have native QBO integrations in Settings).
-Run a test invoice to confirm the sync is working before relying on it.
+Connect your business checking account and credit card.
+The automated import pulls in your last 90 days of transactions for categorization.
+Connect QBO to your FSM and run a test invoice to confirm the sync before relying on it.

 - Day 3-5: Google Business Profile.
-If you do not have a GBP listing, claim one at business.google.com.
+Claim your listing at business.google.com.
 Verification by postcard takes 5-7 business days, start immediately.
 While waiting, fill out every field: description, services, service areas, hours, and photos.
-Generate your review link and save it as a phone template.
+Generate your review link and save it as a phone text template.

 - Day 5-7: CompanyCam and MeasureQuick.
 Both apps install and configure in under an hour.
 For CompanyCam, set up your first project template to match your typical job workflow.
-For MeasureQuick, connect your instruments via Bluetooth and run one test report on a unit you are servicing.
-The first real-world run identifies any connection or workflow issues before you are doing it in front of a customer.
+For MeasureQuick, connect your instruments via Bluetooth and run one test report before doing it in front of a customer.

 - Week 2: First full week on the stack.
 Run all jobs through the FSM, schedule, dispatch, invoice, and collect payment.
-At the end of the week, reconcile QBO to confirm the integration is syncing correctly.
+Reconcile QBO at week end to confirm the integration is syncing correctly.
 Send your first review request text.
-After your first CompanyCam job, share the report with the customer.
+Share a CompanyCam report with a customer.
 The stack is operational.

 When to Upgrade: Two Clear Signals

 Signal 1: You are hiring your first employee.
-The moment you have a second person in the field, you need multi-user dispatch, GPS tracking, and technician performance visibility that the solo-tier FSM plans do not support.
-Housecall Pro Essentials ($149/month) handles 1-5 technicians cleanly and includes all the features that become essential with multiple field techs.
+The moment you have a second person in the field, you need multi-user dispatch, GPS tracking, and technician performance visibility that solo-tier FSM plans do not support.
+Housecall Pro Essentials ($149/month) handles 1-5 technicians cleanly.

 Signal 2: You are running more than 50 jobs per month consistently.
-At that volume, the manual follow-up, scheduling gaps, and review request process on the solo stack creates enough friction that upgrading pays for itself.
-Automated follow-ups alone, for unsold estimates, lapsed maintenance customers, and review requests, typically generate 3-5 additional jobs per month for a shop at 50-job volume, which covers the upgrade cost with margin to spare.
+At that volume, automated follow-ups for unsold estimates, lapsed maintenance customers, and review requests typically generate 3-5 additional jobs per month, which covers the upgrade cost with margin to spare.

 Do not upgrade before both signals are present.
-Paying $450/month for growing-shop software when you are running 30 jobs/month solo is spending money on overhead that does not return value yet.
+Paying $450/month for growing-shop software when you are running 30 jobs/month solo does not return value yet.

 Next Steps: Building on the Foundation

-Once your core stack is running cleanly, there are three directions worth considering.
-If you are doing significant replacement work, pricing strategy is your highest-impact improvement area; moving from time-and-materials to flat-rate pricing with a tool like The New Flat Rate typically increases average ticket by 15-25% without adding overhead.
-If you are not appearing in Google Local Pack searches for your service area, a focused review collection campaign (get to 25+ reviews before doing anything else) is the most cost-effective next step.
+Once your core stack is running cleanly, three directions are worth considering.
+If you are doing significant replacement work, moving from time-and-materials to flat-rate pricing with a tool like The New Flat Rate typically increases average ticket by 15-25% without adding overhead.
+If you are not appearing in Google Local Pack searches, a focused review collection campaign, get to 25+ reviews before doing anything else, is the most cost-effective next step.
 If you are considering certification renewal or expansion, SkillCat offers EPA 608, EPA 609, and NATE certification prep for free or low cost.

 Frequently Asked Questions